After-Hours Rental Emergencies: A PM Playbook

 Texas context: be careful with legal conclusions

-When an after-hours event involves habitability, potential displacement, repeated system failures, or a dispute over responsibility, it’s smart to follow your written policies closely and involve the appropriate professionals when needed.
+This article is operational guidance, not legal advice.
+When an after-hours event involves habitability, potential displacement, repeated system failures, or a dispute over responsibility, follow your written policies closely and consult a qualified professional when needed.

 A simple after-hours workflow you can implement now